A Proposal for Peace through Justice in the Middle East:

 enslaved, brutalized and murdered Jews, Gypsies and other "non-Aryans" in the most despicable

 ways imaginable.
-However, after Germany lost the war and established a much fairer
+However, after Germany lost the war and was forced to establish a much fairer

-system of laws and courts, Germans and minorities were able to live together in relative peace, even though there was no sudden outpouring of affection between the victims and
+system of laws and courts by the Allies, ethic Germans and minorities were able to live together in relative peace, even though there was no sudden outpouring of affection between the victims and

 abolished Jim Crow laws and kangaroo courts during the days of the American Civil Rights Movement, millions of white Americans soon came to the conclusion that the main